zero-to-prod/data-model/README.md

     'default' => 'value',
     'required', // Throws an exception if the element is missing 'nullable', // sets the value to null if the element is missing
-    // Always assigns this value regardless of whether a matching key exists in the context 'assign' => 'value',
+    // Always assigns this value regardless of whether a matching key exists in the context.
+    // When callable, delegates to the function and assigns its return value.
+    'assign' => 'value',
+    // 'assign' => [MyClass::class, 'method'], // or a callable
     // The callable to instantiate the class
     'via' => [MyClass::class, 'staticMethod'], // or 'my_func',
 ])]